🎄 Christmas sale Up to 63% Off

 Volume (Gain) - Channel Faders, Cross Faders#

-Volume, more correctly called gain, is one of the most important controls and also the easiest to understand.
+When it comes to DJing, volume - more accurately called gain - is one of the most important controls, and luckily, it’s also one of the easiest to understand.

-Simply turn the gain up to increase the volume (make the music louder), and turn the gain down to decrease the volume (make it quieter).
+It’s pretty straightforward: turn the gain up to increase the volume (make the music louder), and turn it down to lower the volume (make it quieter).

-This means, the track gain sets the volume at the start of the chain, which is then edited in turn by the channel fader and crossfader.
+The track gain sets the initial volume level at the start of the chain, which is then adjusted by the channel fader and the crossfader.

-Each of these types of gain control has different uses when making DJ sets.
-Understanding how to use them all, and why you need all three, is important to help you make transitions and manage the volumes of your tracks.
+Each of these gain controls has its own purpose when you’re making a DJ set.
+Understanding how to use them all—and why each one matters—is key to making smooth transitions and managing the volume levels of your tracks.

 1.Track Gain or Trim

-The first one is the track gain (aka Trim).
-Now, this just sets the internal volume for each track on the mixer, for each deck.
-This isn't be confused with the crossfader or the channel fader which controls the volume independently of the channel gain.
-This is used to match the levels of music, as different tracks come at different volumes.
-Although it isn't really used for expression.
+The first control to understand is the track gain (also called the trim).
+This sets the internal volume for each track on the mixer, for each deck.
+It’s important not to confuse this with the crossfader or the channel fader, which control the volume independently of the track gain.
+The track gain is mainly used to balance the levels of different tracks, since some tracks come in at higher or lower volumes.
+It’s not really used for expression during mixing, but it's essential for maintaining consistent sound levels.

-Track gain is the only place where you can boost the volume.
-The other two controls simply let you reduce the volume to zero from the maximum level set by the track gain but in an expressive way.
-Pro DJs will use this to balance the volumes while making sure not to damage the sound quality by turning the volume up too much and distorting it.
+The track gain is the only place where you can boost the volume.
+The other two controls (channel fader and crossfader) only allow you to lower the volume to zero from the maximum level you’ve set with the track gain, but in a more dynamic and expressive way.
+Pro DJs use the track gain to balance volumes carefully while avoiding distortion by not cranking it up too high.

 2.Channel Fader